kawamataryo/sky-follower-bridge/docs/troubleshooting.md

 ## Authentication Errors

-::: info Sign in with Bluesky (OAuth) — from v3.0.0 From **v3.0.0**, you can sign in via OAuth by choosing the "Bluesky" tab, entering your handle, and clicking "Sign in with Bluesky".
+::: info Sign in in browser (OAuth) — from v3.0.0
+From **v3.0.0**, you can sign in in your browser (OAuth) by choosing the "Bluesky" tab, entering your handle, and clicking "Sign in with Bluesky".
 A browser window opens for login; no app password is needed.
-If you have trouble with OAuth, try the "App Password" tab (see [Login Issues](#login-issues) below).
+If you have trouble, try the "App Password" tab (see [Login Issues](#login-issues-app-password-method) below).
 :::

 ### Login Issues (App Password method)

 The following applies when you sign in using the **App Password** tab.
-If you use **Bluesky (OAuth)** (v3.0.0+), see the note at the top of this section.
+If you use **sign in in browser (OAuth)** (v3.0.0+), see the note at the top of this section.

 **Error Message:**
 <span class="error-message">Error: Invalid identifier or password</span>